acce-cloud/oodt-tensorflow/README.md

 # Multiple Hosts deployment

 * Create a Swarm of N nodes.
-  For example, to create a Swarm of N Virtual Machine on a Mac OSX laptop:
+  For example, to create a Swarm of N virtual machines on a Mac OSX laptop:

-      ./swarm.setup.sh
+      ./swarm/setup.sh

 * optional: pre-pull images to each node: